Blairs College: History

 Lying on the south bank of the River Dee, between Kirkton of Maryculter and Aberdeen, the land on which the seminary was built was originally owned by the Knights Hospitallers of St John of Jerusalem, before passing to the Menzies family in 1542.
 In 1827 the land was donated by John Menzies of Pitfodfels (1756-1843) to the bishops of the Roman Catholic Church in Scotland, and the original building, Menzies House, converted into a seminary for 25 pupils.
 In 1829, Lismore Seminary and Aquhorthies College were merged, then closed and the students moved to Blairs College.

 A major expansion was executed from 1897 to 1902 with a new chapel by Robert Curran of Warrington and new lectures rooms and accommodation by Robert Gordon Wilson of Aberdeen.
 The new buildings were formally opened by Bishop Chisholm on 23 September 1903.

 The college's book collection is housed in Aberdeen University Library, and the archives at the Scottish Catholic Archives.

 The college closed in 1986, but the chapel continue to be used as a place of worship.
-There is a Sunday Mass in the chapel every week at 9:30am.
+There is a Sunday Mass in the chapel every week at 9:30 a.m.
 In June 2022, it was announced that the chapel would close as a place of worship.
 A final decision is to be made by the end of September 2022.